MichelV69/du-tiny-factory/README.md

 ### Equipment Names

 * Do NOT rename your industry units.
 DUTF requies that it be able to read the "original" name to figure out what job to give to what equipment.
-* Software / Programming boards and Manual Switches connected to them ***must** have a digit as the last character for "chef", "waitress" and "linecook".
-It cannot be a "zero";  so "chef1" is okay, but "chef01" is not.
+* Software / Programming boards and Manual Switches connected to them **must** have a digit as the last character for "chef", "waitress" and "linecook".
+It cannot be a "zero";  so "chef1" is okay, but "chef01" is **not**
-* Any Switch controlled by Manager MUST have the same name as the device they are connected to.
-So, the Switch for "Linecook1" must be named "Linecook1", the Switch for "Chef2" must be named "Chef2", etcetera.
+* Any Switch controlled by Manager **must** have the same name as the device they are connected to.
+So, the Switch for "linecook1" must be named "linecook1", the Switch for "chef2" must be named "chef2", etcetera.

 ## FAQ